mayaanne/foundations/resources/reflections-index.md

 * Which parts of the challenge did you find tedious?

 ## Why is this *so* important?
 "Reflection is the most important part of the learning process.
-We do not learn from experience.. we learn from reflecting on experience"
+We do not learn from experience..
+We learn from reflecting on experience"
 _John Dewey, philosopher, psychologist and educational reformer_

 There is an increasing amount of evidence that within the learning domain, reflection is a the most important aspect of learning.
 However you learn best — visually, auditory, or kinesthetically — you'll reap the most rewards by spending time reflecting on your experiences